weniv/En_pythonbest20/src/pages/question5.md

 ## Explanation for Examples

-- A carrot field consisting of a two-dimensional array is input.
+- A carrot field consisting of a two-dimensional list is input.
 After filling in the empty cells with the number of spoiled carrots located on the perimeter, the sum of all numbers is output as the result.
 - For example, if `[[0, ‘#’], [0, 0]]` is input, the empty spaces where the number of spoiled carrots should be entered are (0, 0), (1, 0), and (1, 1).
 - Here, all the numbers of spoiled carrots located on each perimeter are the same as 1.The array with the numbers entered is `[[1, ‘#’], [1, 1]]`, and the total sum is 3.
 Therefore, the return value is `[1, 3]`.